A Tutor plugin for course discovery, the Open edX service for providing access to consolidated course and program metadata

 tutor local init

-This last step is unnecessary if you run instead tutor local quickstart.
+This last step is unnecessary if you run instead tutor local launch.

 Creating a user